nerzh/slim_form_object/README.md

 ## to read the [WIKI](https://github.com/woodcrust/slim_form_object/wiki) with images about slim form object

-p.s. and give me star if you like it :)
+p.s. click on the star, and I will know that you are using it, thanks

 # Installation